 You should have systems in place to generate new leads.
 Probably a few of them.
-Referrals, of course.
-SEO, of course.
-Partnerships, of course.
+SEO, partnerships and of course, referrals.

-And, you may want to consider buying them, from TrustedChoice.com or a similar service.
+And, you may even want to consider buying them if you can find a trustworthy source.

 And think about this powerful piece of mental programming.
 Producers typically receive a higher commission for new business than renewing business.
 Twice as high, often.